QuantumMob/qm-node-take-home/README.md

 It is up to you to decide what information will be saved in the DB, i.e. you are responsible for the API schema and data structures.

+*Feel free to use the boilerplate provided inside the `src/` folder or use your own*

 Please submit your results in a separate repository.
 We are looking forward to see how you structure your code, what frameworks you use,